Company Formations – Ireland Forms and Guidance

 Where the notification of the termination of a directorship would result in a company not having an EU resident director Form B10, notifying the CRO of the termination of that directorship, is required to be accompanied by a Bond unless a section 44 certificate is currently in force in relation to the company.
 This is a certificate stating that a company has a real and continuous link with one or more economic activities that are being carried on in the State.

 Every allotment of shares by a company limited by shares must be notified to the CRO on Form B5 within one month of the date of allotment.

 - Form B5 must be filed within one month of the date of the allotment together with either a contract in writing, constituting the title of allottees to the allotment, together with any contract of sale, duly stamped adjudicated as to stamp duty

 - Form 52 must be duly stamped and adjudicated as to stamp duty by Revenue.

 Minimum subscriptions: 5% of the nominal amount of the share is the minimum subscription payable on shares in a private company and 25% of the nominal amount in a plc.

-(Note that the Contract or Form 52 cannot be accepted for filing unless it has been adjudicated and stamped by Revenue.
-The Contract or Form 52 (in duplicate) should, therefore, be sent in the first instance to Stamps Adjudication Branch, Revenue, Dublin Castle, Dublin 2.)
+The Contract or Form 52 cannot be accepted for filing unless it has been adjudicated and stamped by Revenue.
+The Contract or Form 52 (in duplicate) should, therefore, be sent in the first instance to Revenue Stamps Adjudication Branch.

 CRO Filing Requirements